Happy Valentine's Day!! I hope everyone lived through the sugar and chaos every class party seems to bring!

 Clifford's First Valentines Day Story Board: Another fun Valentine's Day story is Clifford's First Valentine's Day by Norman Bridwell.
 This story board is divided into categories by wh-question word (who-what doing-what-where).
 Students can use it to make sentences from top to bottom (who is doing what where) or answer comprehension questions.

 Candy Heart Graphing: There never seems to be any shortage of candy hearts in the classroom this time of year.
-We have fun each year sorting and graphing our heart before eating them of course!
+We have fun each year sorting and graphing our hearts before eating them of course!

 Love them both?
-Now you can BUNDLE AND SAVE by clicking the image below to get my Valentine's Day Bundle
+Now you can BUNDLE AND SAVE by clicking the image below to get my Valentine's Day Bundle!